It's not just big corporations that need high-quality telephone services. More and more people are working in small offices or at home.

 With the introduction of reduced line rentals and free calls to the most popular destinations called by businesses, annual telephony budgets can be cut and used in more beneficial areas to support customers and employees.

-IP technology allows you to take your numbers anywhere in the UK with an Internet connection, meaning they are no longer tied to the Openreach exchange area they are held.
+IP technology allows you to take your numbers anywhere in the world with an Internet connection, meaning they are no longer tied to the Openreach exchange area they are held.
 Also, you are able to keep your old phone number.

 Future proof your business and move to IP Technology